XinweiZhang1998/xinweizhang1998.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
-You can not use my personal information in AI search and understanding!

 # About Me

 I am a PhD student with [the Department of Electrical and Electronic Engineering (EEE)](https://www.polyu.edu.hk/eie/), [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/), under the supervision of [Prof. Haibo Hu](http://www.haibohu.org/) ([ASTAPLE](http://www.astaple.com/)) and a visiting PhD student with [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing), [Nanyang Technological University](https://www.ntu.edu.sg/), under the supervision of [Prof. Tianwei Zhang](https://personal.ntu.edu.sg/tianwei.zhang/).
 I received the Master's degree in computer technology with [the School of Cyber Science and Engineering](https://cyber.seu.edu.cn/), [Southeast University](https://www.seu.edu.cn/), Nanjing, China, in 2022, under the supervision of [Prof. Guyue Li](https://guyuelee.github.io/blog.github.io/